Why New Port Richey?

-The City of New Port Richey is bisected by the US Highway 19 Commercial Corridor.
-The corridor offers retail plazas, restaurants, grocery stores, hotels and professional services.
-The City is home to national stores as well as local merchants.
-It is close to several large shopping malls along with proximity to some of the best entertainment (Straz Theater, Amalie Arena, and Raymond James Stadium), theme parks (Busch Gardens), sporting events (Tampa Bay Buccaneers, Tampa Bay Lightning) and restaurants the area has to offer.
+The City is home to a vibrant downtown with a full array of dining and entertainment options.
+The downtown district is fast-growing and has attracted millions of dollars in investment by entrepreneurs and developers.
+New Port Richey is also bisected by the US Highway 19 commercial corridor, which contains retail plazas, restaurants, grocery stores, and professional services.
+The City is home to national chains as well as a strong local business community.
+It is close to several large shopping malls, world-class entertainment (Straz Theater, Amalie Arena, and Clearwater Aquarium), theme parks (Busch Gardens), sporting events (Tampa Bay Buccaneers, Tampa Bay Lightning, Tampa Bay Rays), and award-winning restaurants.

-The city is home to Bay Care - Morton Plant North Bay Hospital a 150 bed facility located on a state of the art recently upgraded campus.
-North Bay provides access to surgical facilities and state of the art imaging technologies, inpatient and outpatient care, emergency care and a medical arts building with primary care and specialty physicians.
+The City is also the home of Bay Care Morton Plant North Bay Hospital, a 150-bed facility located on a state-of-the-art, recently upgraded campus.
+North Bay Hospital provides access to surgical facilities and state of the art imaging technologies, inpatient and outpatient care, emergency care, and a medical arts building with primary care and specialty physicians.

-One of the greatest assets of the City of New Port Richey is its availability of affordable quality housing.
-The City has many options including condominiums, river view, gulf view, senior living, rural residential settings, compact neighborhoods, downtown walkable living and apartments.
-With median rent at $950 compared to Metro Tampa at $1,450, median home prices at $140,000 compared to Metro Tampa at $175,000, New Port Richey offers the quality, amenities and livability of any large City but at an affordable price with an abundance of options.
+One of the City's greatest assets is the abundance of affordable, quality housing.
+The City has diverse housing options such as condominiums, riverfront housing, gulf-view housing, 55+ communities, rural residential housing, compact neighborhoods, downtown bungalows, and apartments.
+With median rent at $950 (compare to Metro Tampa at $1,450) and median home prices at $140,000 (compare to Metro Tampa at $175,000), New Port Richey offers the quality of life and livability of a larger city at an affordable price.